-The project will be led by Professor Rebekah Brown, Director of the Monash Sustainability Institute and will include researchers from across the University and partner universities.
+The project will be led by Professor Rebekah Brown, Director of the Monash Sustainable Development Institute and will include researchers from across the University and partner universities.

 It will be integrated into two infrastructure projects (funded by the Asian Development Bank) that will upgrade 24 informal settlements in Fiji and Indonesia – chosen because they represent typical challenges to providing water management in the Asia-Pacific region.

 Associate Professor David Johnston from Monash Business School’s Centre for Health Economics will lead Objective 4 of the project, which will investigate the wider impacts of the intervention on individual and community wellbeing.

 “This includes economic outcomes, for example in employment, income and consumption, as well as subjective wellbeing outcomes, such as psychological health and quality of life, among others,” Associate Professor Johnston said.